 BONUS EPISODE: Lost Women of England Tour 2021

 Come along with us on a virtual version of our September 2021 “Lost Women of England” Tour!
 Hear highlights from the trip, with context, commentary and other fun bonus content from Katie and Olivia, and “armchair travel” your way around the history of England with us in this special bonus episode.
-(Watch a video version of this episode with photos and visuals of the locations we’re discussing on our YouTube channel coming soon.)
-To …
+(Watch a video version of this episode with photos and visuals of the locations we’re discussing on our YouTube channel.)
+To join our next …

 THE QUEEN OF THE COMSTOCK Eilley Bowers